Biden, Harris slam 'systemic racism' in US, say Chauvin guilty verdict is 'giant step' toward racial justice

 Biden says "systemic racism" is a "stain on the nation's soul."

-President Biden and Vice President Harris on Tuesday America has a "long history of systemic racism," calling it a "stain on the nation's soul," while saying the guilty verdict in the trial of former Minneapolis police officer Derek Chauvin "can be a giant step forward in the march toward justice in America," but one that is "too rare" to deliver "basic accountability" for Black Americans.
+The guilty verdict in the murder trial of former Minneapolis police Officer Derek Chauvin "can be a giant step forward in the march toward justice in America," President Biden and Vice President Harris said Tuesday.

+That march, they added, has too rarely delivered "basic accountability" for Black Americans.

+America has a "long history of systemic racism," they said, calling it a "stain on the nation's soul."

 A panel of jurors found Chauvin guilty on Tuesday on all three charges in connection with the May 2020 death of George Floyd—the Black man in Minnesota who died after he was seen on video – handcuffed – saying "I can't breathe" as Chauvin kneeled on Floyd's neck.